umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 ### General

-Customize the user experience for your content editors when they work with the blocks in the Content section.
+Customize the user experience for your content editors when they work with the Blocks in the Content section.

-- **Label** - Define a label for the appearance of the Block in the editor.
+- **Label** - Defines a label for the appearance of the Block in the editor.
 The label can use AngularJS template-string-syntax to display values of properties.

   :::tip
   Label example: "My Block {{myPropertyAlias}}" will be shown as: "My Block FooBar".